 And slowly, enough of it sunk in that—while I still can’t explain it to my neighbour—I’m now convinced this is indeed enormous.

-That Web 3.0 will be even more disruptive and innovation-fuelling than the internet was.
+That Web 3.0 could one day be even more disruptive and innovation-fuelling than the internet was.
 (Yeah, I went there).

 That it will change every market and every discipline (including B2B companies and B2B marketing) while inventing whole new—and way more interesting—markets and disciplines.